A surfing wipeout is something you’ll have to get used to when you take up this sport.

 Are Wipeouts Dangerous?

-Surfing wipeouts can be very dangerous, causing broken bones, broken boards, and other serious injuries.
+Surfing wipeouts can be very dangerous, causing broken bones, broken surfboard, and other serious injuries.

 The bigger and heavier the wave is, the greater the risk of injury will be.

-Some of the bad things that can go wrong include the surfer being hit by their own board, landing on a rocky bottom, or being spat out of a tall wave.
+Some of the bad things that can go wrong include the surfer being hit by their own surfboard, landing on a rocky bottom, or being spat out of a tall wave.